-Alix Olson is one of the most powerful internationally touring spoken word artists of her generation.
+Alix Olson is one of the most powerful spoken word artists of her generation.
 One part peace vigil, one part protest rally, and one part joyful raucous concert, Alix ignites audiences everywhere she performs.

-Since winning 1998’s National Poetry Slam with her New York City team and 1999’s OutWrite LGBT Slam, Alix has toured worldwide, edited Word Warriors: 35 Women Leaders in the Spoken Word Revolution (Seal Press), co-authored Burning Down the House (Soft Skull Press), self-published two books of poetry, produced two spoken word albums and the award-winning feature documentary Left Lane, and has had her work placed in dozens of anthologies and compilations.
+Since winning National Poetry Slam with her New York City team and 1999’s OutWrite LGBT Slam, Alix has performed at over 250 college campuses, edited Word Warriors: 35 Women Leaders in the Spoken Word Revolution (Seal Press), co-authored Burning Down the House (Soft Skull Press), self-published two books of poetry, produced three spoken word albums and the award-winning feature documentary Left Lane, and has had her work placed in dozens of anthologies and compilations.

 Alix has also been a monthly columnist for InsideOut Magazine and a contributing writer to Velvet Park Magazine.
 Her most recent chapter about the intersection of art and political theory will appear in Agitation with a Smile (Paradigm, forthcoming 2012).